-(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on her vote against the proposed Republican Budget:
+(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on her vote to end the government shutdown:

 (Washington, DC) – The Bipartisan Heroin Task Force, led by Representatives Annie Kuster (D-NH), Tom MacArthur (R-NJ), Brian Fitzpatrick (R-PA), and Donald Norcross (D-NJ), is urging President Trump to renew the public health emergency declaration of the opioid epidemic and provide the necessary funding to support it.
 The public health emergency declaration will expire on January 22, 2018.

 [April 5, 2017 – Washington, DC – Congresswoman Annie Kuster and Chessy Prout at the launch of the Bipartisan Task Force to End Sexual Violence]